nadineloepfe/mirrornode-transactionsize-check/README.md

 - ETHEREUMTRANSACTION: An Ethereum-related transaction.
 - FILEDELETE: Marks the end of a file operation.

-The script ensures that these operations happen within a 30-second window and in the correct order.
+The script ensures that these operations all share the same entity_id (file_id).

 ## Chunk Breakdown